 Chephren Lake resides above Waterfowl Lake in Banff National Park, Alberta, Canada

 The hike begins by crossing two quaint, wooden foot bridges over the fast-running, turquoise water of the Mistaya River.
-The hike to Chephren Lake contains two components of 1.7 KM (1.1 miles) from parking to the trail junction and 2.2 KM (1.4 miles) from the trail junction to Chephren Lake for a total round trip distance of 7.8 KM (4.9 miles).
-Net elevation gain is published as 90 m (295 ft.) to a maximum elevation of 1,760 m (5,775 ft.).
+The hike to Chephren Lake contains two components of 1.7 KM (1⅛ miles) from parking to the trail junction and 2.2 KM (1⅜ miles) from the trail junction to Chephren Lake for a total round trip distance of 7.8 KM (4⅞ miles).
+Net elevation gain is published as 90 m (295 ft) to a maximum elevation of 1,760 m (5,775 ft).
 Gross elevation gain is higher.
 Trail conditions include roots and sections of marshy terrain.
 This is an exceptional and very popular, short, easy hike.

-At the link trail junction for Chephren Lake and Cirque Lake, the trail takes off to the right on reasonable, rooty, relatively flat trail through beautiful, dense forest.
+The link trail ascends to a trail junction for Chephren Lake and Cirque Lake.
+The trail for Chephren Lake takes off to the right on reasonable, root-laden, relatively flat trail through beautiful, dense forest.
 There are marshy sections and occasional log bridges or stepping stones to help keep the feet dry.
 Incredibly beautiful, aromatic path has a middle section where forest on the left (west) opens to spectacular mountain views over a pristine marsh and meadow.
 Like a painting.
-The delicacy must be seen to be believed.
+The delicacy must be seen to be appreciated.

 The trail continues south along the lakeshore.
-My chosen alternative is to sit on a flat rock and enjoy my lunch in the presence of this incredible beauty.
-Soon, a very pleasant couple from London, England join me and we share conversation.
+The chosen alternative is to sit on a flat rock and enjoy lunch in the presence of this incredible beauty.
 During this time, a sleek, white and tan colored river otter ventures onto the log jam, then scampers over the driftwood in short spurts to the far side of the lake before entering the water.
-Our eyes are locked on the creature.
-It is a good experience.
+Eyes are locked on the sleek and beautiful animal.

 The trail continues south along the lake shore towards the moraine, glacier and waterfalls.
-These appear small but, when compared to the 18.3 to 24.4 m (60 to 80 ft.) tall, evergreen trees nearby, they are relatively large.
-I am sorely tempted to hike down there but I will leave that extended mission for younger legs and allow the long lens of the camera to reach out for a better look.
+These appear small but, when compared to the 18.3 to 24.4 m (60 to 80 ft) tall, evergreen trees nearby, they are relatively large.
+The long lens of the camera reaches out for a better look.

-Prior to leaving, I capture many more photos then reluctantly climb the short, steep slope to hike the Chephren Lake trail in the opposite direction.
+Prior to leaving, many more photos are captured prior to reluctantly ascending the short, steep slope to hike the Chephren Lake trail in the opposite direction.

 On the return along Chephren Lake trail there are occasional, excellent mountain views to the west (right) above pristine marsh and meadows.